arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-api-management.md

 ## Remove all API Management defaults from the service

-Remove all default API's and products from the API Management service ('echo-api' API, 'starter' & 'unlimited' products), including the subscriptions.
+Remove all default API's and products from the Azure API Management service ('echo-api' API, 'starter' & 'unlimited' products), including the subscriptions.

 | Parameter       | Mandatory | Description                                              |
 | --------------- | --------- | -------------------------------------------------------- |